The various categories of guidelines are described below.

 In many cases, data that are exchanged in SDMX data messages do not relate to the calendar year.
 However, many statistical system implementations require that data are mapped to and stored as the real calendar.
 The document “Guidelines on Non-Calendar Year Reporting of Data” (Version 1.0, November 2016) provides recommendations for four use cases of such non-calendar year data: a) Reporting year is equal to the calendar year; b) Reporting year starts on the first day of a month different to January; c) Reporting year starts on a given day in the year, and d) Reporting year ends on a given day in the year.

-Possible Ways of Implementing the CL_OBS_STATUS Code List (Back to Table of Contents)
+Possible Ways of Implementing the Observation Status Concept (Back to Table of Contents)

 The “Observation status” code list has a heterogeneous character as it mixes concepts which are not always mutually exclusive (e.g. a missing value can generate a break in time series).
 This means that several flags can be allocated to one statistical observation.
-The document “Possible Ways of Implementing CL_OBS_STATUS Code List” (Version 1.0, October 2014) describes the possible options for doing that, including the recommended solution, and explains their advantages and disadvantages.
+The document “Possible Ways of Implementing the Observation Status Concept” (Version 2.0, May 2019) describes the possible options for doing that, including the recommended solution, and explains their advantages and disadvantages.

 Guidelines for Confidentiality and Embargo in SDMX (Back to Table of Contents)